faisaldarbar/faisaldarbar.github.io/content/about.md

 ## 👋 Welcome

-I'm Faisal — an Expat turned Entrepreneur, Author-in-Progress, YouTuber, and Frontend Developer.
+I'm Faisal — a Full-Stack JavaScript Developer, Author-in-Progress, Aspiring YouTuber, and Expat Turned Entrepreneur.
 I help creators build fast, no-nonsense websites.
-From servers to storytelling, this space is where all my passions meet...
+From servers to storytelling, this space is where all my passions meet.

 Here, you’ll find my thoughts, experiments, and experiences across: